Best Place For A Photo Shoot In Bangalore And Around (50+)

 1. Hesaraghatta Lake

-This lake was a frequent mention in the discussion with many describing as an idyllic spot for a ride, birding, and of course taking some stunning photos of the flora and fauna that abounds the lake.
+This lake was a frequent mention in the discussion with many describing it as an idyllic spot for a ride, birding, and of course taking some stunning photos of the flora and fauna that abounds the lake.
 The lake is lined with rocks, red earth, and even has a tiny lighthouse giving it a quaint charm.

 If dramatic rock formations, a challenging trek, and an emerald pool ensconced within a boulder sounds exciting, then Avalabetta is an amazing spot.
 It's not only great for photography, but also for a trek, camping and some stunning views.